matter-labs/zksync/changelog/contracts.md

 - `nonReentrant` modifier for all external functions as additional protection from reentrancy attack.
 - New method for EIP-712 `ChangePubKey` authorization.
+- A check for non-zero address when changing the governor.

 ### Changed